 Children ages 3,4, and 5 are invited to learn God's Word.

 Do your children love to sing?
 Four-year-olds to 6th-grade students will sing together.

 Carpentry and Projects Class

-Taught by Greg Wallace, Room 127
+Taught by Greg Wallace and Jonathan Kane, Room 127

 Children 1st-6th grades will learn the basics of carpentry while making fun take-home projects each week.

 5th-8th Grade Fellowship

 Led by Emily Shiverski, Outside/Youth Room

 How do we know the Bible is true?

 Taught by Dr. David Palmer